 If your child has any Native American heritage from a federally recognized tribe, you will also be required to comply with ICWA regulations before you can finalize his or her adoption.
 These regulations were enacted to protect Native American tribes and families.

 The Virginia Final Decree of Adoption

 Once you’ve worked with your adoption specialist to meet all post-placement requirements applicable in your adoption scenario, it will be time for your Virginia adoption finalization hearing.
 This is when your child becomes legally and officially yours, so don’t forget to bring a camera!
 Here’s how you can expect a Virginia adoption finalization hearing to proceed:

 Attend the adoption hearing along with your adoption attorney and your child.
 The judge will swear you in, and your attorney will testify that the adoption should take place.

 Confirm to the judge that you will provide this child with a permanent and loving home.

 If there are no complications, the judge will sign the final decree of adoption, and your child is officially yours!

-For more information about how to finalize a Virginia adoption, or to start the adoption process, call 1-800-ADOPTION or request free information here.
+For more information about how to finalize a Virginia adoption, please contact your local adoption attorney.
+To start the adoption process with our agency, call 1-800-ADOPTION or request free information here.